10 Types of Insurance You Need to Know

 Disability insurance is a type of coverage that provides financial support if you become unable to work due to illness or injury.
 This insurance can be short-term for temporary disabilities like recovery from surgery or long-term for more permanent disabilities.
 Disability insurance benefits usually amount to a percentage of your regular income, helping you maintain financial stability during periods when you cannot work.

-• Short-Term Disability: Pays for a percentage of your income while you recover from a short-term disability.
+• Short-term Disability: This pays for a percentage of your income while you recover from a short-term disability.
 This could be recovering from an accident that does not allow you to work.
 Short-term disability typically covers 40-60% of your pre-disability income.
-Short-term disability usually lasts up to six months.
+It usually lasts up to six months.

 Employers often offer disability insurance, but individual policies are available for broader coverage or if your employer coverage doesn’t cover that much.
 It is particularly important for individuals with high-risk jobs or those without a significant financial safety net.
 Disability insurance ensures a continuous income flow even when you cannot work.